SpencerDevs/complex-proxy/README.md

 	Interface          = "ens3"                             // Detected interface from your system
 	ListenPort         = 80                                 // Proxy server port
 	ListenHost         = "0.0.0.0"                          // Listen on all interfaces
-	RequestTimeout     = 30 * time.Second                   // Request timeout in seconds
-	Debug              = false                              // Enable debug output DesiredPoolSize    = 100                                // Target number of IPs in the pool
+	PublicURL          = ""                                 // Public URL for proxy endpoints (empty to use request host) RequireAuth        = true                               // Set to false to disable API token authentication RequestTimeout     = 30 * time.Second                   // Request timeout in seconds Debug              = false                              // Enable debug output DesiredPoolSize    = 100                                // Target number of IPs in the pool